 Bill Mollison, the grandfather of permaculture, recognized how perfect the ecosystem was in a rainforest in Tasmania and decided there must be a way to design systems that function just as well.
 Permaculture was born.

-What’s Inside Permaculture Gardening?
+What’s Inside this Permaculture Homestead Design Course?

-- Using animals in the garden
+- how to use animals in the garden

 Permaculture aims to create garden systems that replicate nature.
 If you look at a forest or wetland, you can see just how perfect nature is in creating systems that work together.